-- 4.44 The first criterion assessed under this SA objective was whether the site option was within or directly adjacent to a settlement with a high level of provision of services and facilities.
-The majority of allocated residential and employment sites were identified as having significant positive (++) effects, whilst three were identified as having minor positive (+) effects, reflecting the location of sites at settlements classed as Main Towns or Villages with Services, respectively, in the settlement hierarchy.
+4.43 The first criterion assessed under this SA objective was whether the site option was within or directly adjacent to a settlement with a high level of provision of services and facilities.
+The majority of allocated residential and employment sites were identified as having significant positive (++) effects, whilst five were identified as having minor positive (+) effects, reflecting the location of sites at settlements classed as Main Towns or Villages with Services, respectively, in the settlement hierarchy.
 A significant positive effect with uncertainty (++?) was identified for two of the three large employment allocations (Group A and Group J) because they are adjacent to a Main Town but their actual effect will depend on where employment-related development is located within both sites.
 The other large employment allocation (Group L) is expected to have a minor positive effect with uncertainty (+?) because it is adjacent to a Village With Services but its actual effect will depend on where employment-related development is located within the site.
-One of the sites, BOCN 750, is expected to have a negligible (0) effect because it is adjacent to an Other Village. - 4.45 The assessment against this SA objective also considered the distance of the site options to public transport services and the regularity of those services.
+One of the sites, BOCN 750, is expected to have a negligible (0) effect because it is adjacent to an Other Village.

+- 4.44 The assessment against this SA objective also considered the distance of the site options to public transport services and the regularity of those services.
 Significant positive (++) effects were identified for all of the allocated residential and employment sites, reflecting the fact that they are within 400m of a bus stop with a frequent service (either existing stops or the new stops with frequent services assumed for larger sites) or within 800m of a railway station with a frequent service.
 The three large employment sites are also allocated for at least 700 dwellings and therefore significant positive effects with uncertainty (++?) were identified for these.
-This is because the actual effects will depend on where employment development is located within these sites.

-4.46 Finally, the SA considered whether any highway access issues had been identified for the site options; this revealed minor positive (+) effects, reflecting no issues.
+This is because the actual effects will depend on where employment development is located within these sites. - 4.45 Finally, the SA considered whether any highway access issues had been identified for the site options; this revealed minor positive (+) effects for all sites, reflecting no issues.

-- 4.47 Significant positive (++) effects were identified for two of the reasonable alternative sites, with the rest identified as minor positive (+).
-This reflects the location of reasonable alternative sites at settlements classed as Villages with Services or Main Towns, respectively, in the settlement hierarchy. - 4.48 Significant positive (++) effects were identified for all of the reasonable alternative sites, reflecting the fact that they are within 400m of a bus stop with a frequent service (either existing stops or the new stops with frequent services assumed for larger sites). - 4.49 Finally, the SA considered whether any highway access issues had been identified for the site options; this revealed mostly minor positive (+) effects, reflecting no issues, with a minor negative (-) effect identified for HASA 802.
+- 4.46 Significant positive (++) effects were identified for three of the reasonable alternative sites, with the rest identified as minor positive (+).
+This reflects the location of reasonable alternative sites at settlements classed as Villages with Services or Main Towns, respectively, in the settlement hierarchy. - 4.47 Significant positive (++) effects were identified for all of the reasonable alternative sites in relation to public transport, reflecting the fact that they are within 400m of a bus stop with a frequent service (either existing stops or the new stops with frequent services assumed for larger sites). - 4.48 Finally, the SA considered whether any highway access issues had been identified for the site options; this revealed mostly minor positive (+) effects, reflecting no issues.
+However, a minor negative (-) effect was identified for HASA 802 and an uncertain (?) effect was identified for COGG 701.For HASA 802, highways access issues were identified, and for COGG 701 it was identified that there is access to the site but that access is via a country track and is described as 'poor'.